-There will be 5 problem sets assigned throughout the semester.
+There will be 5 problem sets.
 A detailed schedule of distribution and due dates will be posted on the course web page.
-Either hardcopy or email submission is fine, though if you choose the latter, please compile your submission into a single attachment.
+Submitting either on paper or online (Canvas) is fine, though if you choose the latter, please compile your submission into a single PDF.
+Your lowest homework score will be dropped.

-Homework sets are due on the dates listed, but one late submission can be arranged if necessary at some point in the semester (for a maximum delay of 1 week), as long as the arrangement is made at least 1 class prior to the due date.
+Homework sets are due on the dates listed, but one late submission can be arranged if necessary (for a maximum delay of 1 week), as long as the arrangement is made at least 1 day prior to the due date.
 Any other late problem sets will incur a penalty of a 5% lower grade per weekday that it is late.
 Submissions are no longer possible after answer keys are distributed (usually 1 week after the due date).